abrahamderonde/HA-Strava-Training-Platform/TrainIQ_Wishlist.md

 **Priority:** Low
 **Status:** Testing phase
+Testing result: Progress bar is stil to be done

 **progress bar**
 - show progress from last mile stone.
 So if you are at 90 and you need 3 rides of 91+ km to reach 91, the progress is 0/3 1/3 2/3 etc.